sockmaster27/svader/README.md

 3. Return the normalized coordinates as the color of the pixel, such that the `x` coordinate becomes the red channel and the `y` coordinate becomes the green channel.
 The blue channel is always set to 0, and the alpha (opacity) channel is always set to 1 (fully opaque).

 In WGSL, these `var<uniform>`s are the primary way to pass in parameters to the shader.
-These need to be passed in via the `parameters` property of the `<WebGpuFragmentShader>` component.
+These need to be passed in via the `parameters` property of the `<WebGpuShader>` component.
 In this case, we need to pass in two uniforms: `resolution` and `offset`.
 Since these specific parameters are very commonly used, they are specially implemented in Svader such that the `data` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.

-Lastly, the `<WebGpuFragmentShader>` component accepts a fallback slot, which is rendered when the browser cannot render the shader.
+Lastly, the `<WebGpuShader>` component accepts a fallback slot, which is rendered when the browser cannot render the shader.

 #### WebGPU parameters